Tessa’s Recipe Rundown

 Which is such a shame, because their sweet yet tart flavor and brilliant gem-like color are such fun to bake with!

-Take these cranberry swirl cheesecake bars.
-The tartness of the cranberries enhances the tanginess of the cream cheese.
-But there’s also a touch of acidity in the cranberries that cuts through the richness of the filling.
+In these cheesecake bars, the tartness of the cranberries enhances the tanginess of the cream cheese.
+There’s a touch of acidity in the cranberries that cuts through the richness of the filling.
 Add a chocolate cookie crust and you have a burst of flavor and texture in every bite!

 I love baking cheesecake bars.
 They’re much quicker and easier than a full cheesecake.
 Plus with cheesecake being so rich, you really don’t need more than a square to satisfy the craving.